 No onboard effects.
 More gear may be needed to flesh out your tone.

 Tremolo and reverb effects are popular features.
 Clean and crisp tone.
 Reputable brand known for its classy cabinet designs.
 Great for rock, pop, and blues genres.

 A compact, lightweight speaker geared toward players seeking performance freedom.
 It features clean and overdrive channels, tape delay effects, and an auxiliary jack so you can play along with any of your favorite tracks.
-The aux jack can also be used with headphones for “silent” practice.
+The auxiliary jack can also be used with headphones for “silent” practice.

 At 3 watts, this amp isn’t very loud.